mne-tools/mne-python/doc/data_formats.rst

 Supported data formats
 ======================

+..
+NOTE: this file is included in manual/io.rst. changes here will be reflected
+    there.
+If you want to link to this info, link to :doc:`doc/data_formats` rather than linking to :ref:`doc/manual/io/<section_name>`.
+The next line is a target for :start-after: so we can omit the title from the include: data-formats-begin-content

 When MNE-Python loads sensor data, the data are stored in a Python object of type :class:`mne.io.Raw`.
 Specialized loading functions are provided for the raw data file formats from a variety of equipment manufacturers.
 All raw data